nick-lang/MVC-Crud/README.md

 -Ability to list references that a book makes to other books and authors.

--Essentially, I would like to turn Library into a funtional idea index.
+-Essentially, I would like to turn Library into a functional idea index.
 If I had an idea index before this, I would know where I got this idea.

 ##Stumbling Points
 -CSS

 -CoverImage.java takes an ISBN and pulls a cover image associated with that ISBN from the web.
-It does this by parsing a Google Books JSON and finding a url that links to the cover image.
+It does this by parsing a Google Books JSON and finding a URL that links to the cover image.
 The trickiest part of this was that initially I was unable to read the entire JSON.
 This was solved by reading in the JSON as a buffered byte array.

 ##Special Thanks:
 Rod Hammond: Outlining the functionality of a program that reads and parses a JSON.